quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 retains full flexibility and maximum interoperability.
 Storage overhead can be managed well in practice by employing compression.
-For this reason, this document details both how to practically transform qlog schema definitions to JSON and to the streamable NDJSON.
+For this reason, this document details both how to practically transform qlog schema definitions to JSON and to the streamable JSON Text Sequences.
 We discuss concrete options to bring down JSON size and processing overheads in {{optimizations}}.

 As depending on the employed format different deserializers/parsers should be used, the "qlog_format" field is used to indicate the chosen serialization